 Your quest for internet security doesn’t start (or end) with a USB operating system.
 Nor should it.
 Technology is an ever-changing field, so keep yourself updated with what’s happening in tech news or you might find yourself victim to a new tech exploit that puts you and your personal information at risk.
 There’s a lot available to keep yourself secure.
 Here are some further tools and tips…

 - Virtual Private Networks or VPN’s keep information like your browsing and search history secure and your IP harder to track.
 It’s a service that’s more than worth paying for.
-You can find some suggestions for which VPN service providers to go with from Wired, Lifehacker and Cracked.
+You can find some suggestions for which VPN service providers to go with from Cloudwards, Wired, and Lifehacker.

 - Secure Cloud Servers store your information in the digital realm where it can be much safer than it would be on a hard drive.
 Recommended cloud servers include SpiderOak, Wuala, and TresorIt.
 Most offer several GB’s of storage for free, after which you have to sign up for a small fee.